Navigate through simulations.

 - A Delete button will appear on the action bar when you select a simulation, you will be able to delete all the selected simulations

-- When a simulation is running, you can abort the run by clicking on the Abort button
+- When a simulation is running, you can stop the run by clicking on the Abort button

 - You can copy a simulation ID by clicking on the icon next to his name